BaiyangZhang/oldBlog/_posts/2023-04-10-Electrodynamics-in-Terms-of-Forms.md

 $$
 thus $B$ must be a 2-form.

-However, that is what we have in 3-D space.
-In 3D space the basis of forms are $dx,dy$ and $dz$, turning to relativistic  4-D spacetime, we have an extra basis, namely $dt$.
+However, that is what we have in 3D space.
+In 3D space the bases of forms are $dx,dy$ and $dz$, turning to relativistic  4D spacetime, we have an extra bases, i.e., $dt$.
 The expressions for electromagnetic field also needs some modification.

 Let's start with the Lorentz force law.
 In non-relativistic case, the 3-dimensional Lorentz force is given by
 $$